 A global Cut control is added, although it should be noted that on the AC30 this control is actually part of the power amp and not the preamp.
 Like on the amp though, this control simply cuts top end.
 Finally an output switch provides front of amp level or full preamp level.

-The Troubadour was inspired by the 5E3 tweed Deluxe amplifier, although it ended up with quite a few more features!
+The Troubadour V2 is inspired by the 5E3 tweed Deluxe amplifier.

 A little background...the 5e3 is at first glance a very simple amp, with only two volumes (Bright and Normal) and a tone control.
 It also has 4 inputs - two for the Normal volume and two for the Bright volume.
 One interesting thing that happens with this amp is the interaction between the two volumes, even when only one channel is plugged into.
 If you plug into the Bright channel, the Normal volume control has a marked effect on the tone of the amp as it is raised, even though nothing is plugged into this channel.
 This (I presume un-intended) volume control interaction is a huge part of getting a variety of great tones from the amp.
 As this "un-used" Normal volume control is raised, the sound starts to clean up and open up, with more clarity and less congested mids.
 Great tones are available by manipulating the two volumes.